Quit Cold Turkey or Taper Off?

 When the body develops a dependence on a substance, the individual cannot stop taking that substance without experiencing withdrawal symptoms.
 The intensity and duration of withdrawal symptoms will vary depending on a variety of factors, including the drug in question, the severity of the addiction, and the individual’s biological makeup.

-Cold Turkey: When Is It Okay or Recommended?
+What Is Cold Turkey & When Is It Recommended?

 Quitting cold turkey means you stop using a substance all at once without any kind of adjustment period or utilization of replacement therapy.
 The greatest benefit of quitting a substance using the cold-turkey method is that it allows the individual to focus on leading a life of sobriety immediately instead of merely continuing the addiction in smaller doses like the tapering off method does; however, it is dangerous to quit certain drugs cold turkey as doing so could result in life-threatening withdrawal symptoms.

 Additionally, individuals who quit a substance cold turkey are at a high risk of relapse because the cravings are often intense and the withdrawal period can be incredibly uncomfortable.
 Drugs that are reasonably safe to quit cold turkey include marijuana and nicotine.